How Does Leverage Trading Affect Profit?

 A trader might use spread betting leverage to try to profit from a small move in the currency market by using a larger position size.

-Instead of profiting $2 per point, with 20x leverage you can profit $40 per point.
+Instead of profiting $2 per point, with 20x credit you can profit $40 per point.

 This makes a big difference when spread betting with a small account while scalping small price movements.

-For example, a spread betting setup might provide a 5-point profit and with leverage, you can make significant gains from this minor change in price.
+For example, a spread betting setup might provide a 5-point profit, you can make significant gains from this minor price change.

 A 5-point move in the market with a $2 profit per point is not much and will result in a profit of only $10.